Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Trails and arches

 Importantly, once trails are established they, rather than walls, provide the preferential sites for defect formation.
-An example of creation events in the intermediate friction regime is shown in Fig. \ref{walls}(j)-(m) and Movie $4$.
-In the initial stage of its formation, the direction of a new $+1/2$ defect (defect number $2$) is anti-parallel to the direction of the original $+1/2$ defect that created the trail (defect number $1$), but due to the interaction of the new defect with the underlying trail pattern, it rotates and becomes parallel to the original defect after some time, thus leading to polar ordering of $+1/2$ defects (see Movie $5$ and Fig. \ref{walls} (m)).
+Examples of creation events in the intermediate friction regime are shown in Fig.~\ref{walls}(j)-(m) and Movie $4$.
+In the initial stage of its formation, the direction of a new $+1/2$ defect (defect number $2$ in Fig. \ref{walls}(j)) is anti-parallel to the direction of the original $+1/2$ defect that created the trail (defect number $1$), but after some time it rotates and becomes parallel to the original defect, thus leading to polar ordering of $+1/2$ defects (see Movie $4$ and Fig.~\ref{walls} (m)).
+In Fig. \ref{polar}, we represent the defect polarisation by increasing friction and we mark the regime in which defects form in the wake of existing defects by yellow. \\

+Aligning torques due to active flows are primarily responsible for the polar alignment of defects.
+To demonstrate this we have performed simulations with and without activity starting from an initial condition which includes arches and polar order of $+1/2$ defects (Movies $5$ and $6$, respectively).
+We then observe the dynamics of a newly created defect which points anti-parallel to the direction of the polarisation of other defects.
+This defect is marked by a red circle in the movies.
+In an active system (Movie $5$), the defect becomes parallel to other defects after a while, whereas in a passive system it does not change its direction and annihilates (Movie $6$), showing that polar ordering of the $+1/2$ defects can not be established without the presence of activity. \\

 While contractile $+1/2$ defects orient their head toward the polar axis of arches (see Fig.~\ref{walls}(d)), extensile defects point in the opposite direction.
 As a result, at intermediate frictions, both extensile and contractile defects move in the same direction, antiparallel to the polar axis of the arches. \\